pascalhabluetzel/grifo/README.md

 ### To do list

 - Write a bash or python code for what is now written in R (conversions between csv and fasta formats). - Done
-- Write code to make an OTU table.
+- Write code to make an OTU table. - see "OTU table"
 - Generalize basecalling and demultiplexing for most popular library preparation protocols.
-- Make a configuration file
+- Make a configuration file. - Done

 # BRICO
 BRICO is an analysis pipeline for nanopore metabarcoding sequence data.